When most people think of careers that “do good,” the first thing they think of is working at a charity.

 For a few people, founding an organisation fairly early in your career could be a fantastic career step.
 Whether or not the organisation you start succeeds, along the way you could gain strong organisation-building (and other) skills and a lot of career capital.

-You have real energy and excitement for your idea (not for the idea of being an entrepreneur).
+Have real energy and excitement for your idea (not for the idea of being an entrepreneur)